 Financial Protection: In accordance with 'The Package Travel and Linked Travel Arrangement Regulations 2018' all EU/UK passengers booking a holiday are fully protected for all monies paid, arising from cancellation or curtailment of your travel arrangements due to the insolvency of Zoothera Global Birding Limited, who takes all payments.
-When booking a holiday, your booking is insured through Protected Trust Services (Member No 5396) and its panel of insurers.
+When booking a holiday, your booking is insured through T&G Insurance.
 This insurance is only valid for passengers who book direct with Zoothera Global Birding Limited.

 What the tour price includes: Tour prices are inclusive of all ground logistics including accommodation, meals (except where stated otherwise), guiding, entry permits into reserves, tips and taxes.
 Not included in your tour price are International flight costs, travel insurance, visa fees, drinks, laundry and telephone bills, tips, excess baggage charges, items of a personal nature and any relevant fuel surcharges.
 This is all shown on each tour destination page and can be viewed on our website at: www.zootherabirding.com.
 Our holidays are very competitively priced and offer you exceptional value for money.